SkoolNotes/Taproot/2020BIO101/KBhBIO101ProteinSynthesis.md

 Occasionally, the RNA is what we want to end up with, so then obviously we no longer need the process of Translation.

 ## Transcription => converting DNA to mRNA
+The process of transcription is the process by which DNA is converted to messenger RNA, a type of RNA that travels to the ribosome to create a protein.

 * Done by RNA Polymerase Enzyme
 * Rip apart hydrogen bonds using DNAse enzyme
 * Read one side ("template strand", a.k.a. noncoding strand) of the double helix, recognizing each nucleotide